microsoft/Fabric-Readiness/README.md

 ```

 # Presentation Content & Abstracts

+These presentations were created to support the [Fabric Webinar Series](https://aka.ms/fabric-webinar-series) that was created to support the [Public Preview announcment Microsoft Fabric at Build 2023](https://azure.microsoft.com/blog/introducing-microsoft-fabric-data-analytics-for-the-era-of-ai/).
+You can view recordings of these presentations being delivered at https://aka.ms/fabric-webinar-series.

 | Title                                                   | Description                                                                                                                                                                                            | Slides                                                                                                         | View Slides Online                                                                                                                                                                                                    |
 | ------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | -------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |